maglietti/explore-ai3/tutorials/first-java-app/03-understanding-gtfs.md

 6. Verifies the deletion was successful
 7. Cleans up resources

+> [!note]
-> **Note**: Notice the conversion between Java's `Instant` and SQL's `TIMESTAMP` (represented as `LocalDateTime` in Java).
+> Notice the conversion between Java's `Instant` and SQL's `TIMESTAMP` (represented as `LocalDateTime` in Java).
 This conversion is necessary because Ignite's JDBC driver expects temporal data in `LocalDateTime` format rather than as epoch milliseconds.

 ## The Architecture Behind the Schema